 First, warlocks and demons are constantly out to kill witches and steal their powers.
 Melinda is subject to attack at any time, any place, without warning.

-She is also sworn to defend the innocent, typically defending them from the warlocks and demons already mentioned, giving such creatures two reasons to want Melinda dead.
+Second, she is also sworn to defend the innocent, typically defending them from the warlocks and demons already mentioned.
+Giving such creatures two reasons to want Melinda dead.

 Examples seen on the show include a spell to attract true love causing dozens of men to fall for the witch and fight over her.
 A spell to cure disease shifted the illness to someone else.
 Depending on the degree of personal gain (and the mood of the GM), the consequences may be dire.